spacemeat/humon/README.md

 C++ will deduce the type of `gccVersion` above from the `V3` template parameter passed to `hu::val<>`. `hu::val<T>` is a convenience which allows you to code the lookup and conversion in line, without grouping parentheses.

-### Getting annotation data
+### Getting metatag data

-Annotations are described in detail below.
+Metatags are described in detail below.
 They're essentially per-node metadata.
-Examine a node's annotations in several ways:
+Examine a node's metatags in several ways:

     {
         definitions: {